ondraslim/Riganti.GraphQlDemo/README.md

 ### Subscriptions

-Subscriptions provide a way to notify clients of real-time changes through a push model (usually WebSocked-based).
+Subscriptions provide a way to notify clients of real-time changes through a push model (usually WebSocket-based).

 They are supported through the use of `IObservable<T>`.
 You will need a server that supports a Subscription protocol.
 The **GraphQL Server** project provides a .NET Core server that implements the *Apollo GraphQL* subscription protocol.